Lisp-Stat/documentation/content/en/docs/Overview/_index.md

-In terms of priority, 1 & 2 are equally rated, and special-functions/distributions lower priority because we have a few options for them, such as the CFFI for libRmath or lesser quality lisp implementations.
+In terms of priority, 1 & 2 are equally rated, and special-functions/distributions lower priority because we have a few options for them, such as the CFFI for libRmath or lesser quality.
 As well, the knowledge of numerical methods required for accurate implementation is somewhat more limited.

 For the most part, implementation priority is determined by the features required when working through the [Lisp-Stat